bushidocodes/gm-fabric-dashboard/CONTRIBUTING.md

 ## Getting Started

+### Editor plugins

 Follow the steps outlined in the [README](https://github.com/DecipherNow/gm-fabric-dashboard/blob/master/README.md) and install the following plugins for your editor:

 * Prettier
 * eslint
 * stylelint
 * styled-components syntax highlighting

+### Commit Messages

+We follow [conventional commit](https://conventionalcommits.org/) standards and enforce them with [commitlint](https://github.com/marionebl/commitlint).

+#### Format
+Commit messages should consist of a type and a subject:
+`<type>: <subject>`

+#### Type
+Please use one of the following verbs as your type.
+Types should always be lowercase.

+  - build: changes that affect the build system or external dependencies
+  - ci: changes to circleci configuration
+  - chore: package manager configs, etc; no production code change
+  - docs: changes to documentation
+  - feat: a new feature
+  - fix: a bug fix
+  - perf: a change that improves performance
+  - refactor: a change that neither fixes a bug nor adds a feature
+  - revert: updating build tasks, package manager configs, etc; no production code change
+  - style: changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc.)
+  - test: adding new tests or updating existing tests

+#### Subject
+The subject of your commit should be less than 72 characters and should not begin with a capital letter or end with punctuation.
+Use present tense when writing your subject, e.g. update vs. updated.

 ## Style Guide